TouK/nussknacker/README.md

 ![image](./docs/NuHighLevelView.png)

 Nussknacker use cases follow a common pattern: a program working on a data stream, file or in a request-response interaction style receives a set of data (event or request) and has to deliver a decision.
-To “take” the decision it needs to perform one or more of the following: discard irrelevant records, enrich incoming records with data from external sources, aggregate events in time windows (if working on a data stream), run one or more ML models, compute the decision and finally deliver it either as another data stream or a response.
+To “take” the decision it needs to perform one or more of the following: discard irrelevant records, enrich incoming records with data from external sources, aggregate events in time windows (if working on a data stream), run one or more ML models, compute the decision and finally deliver it either as another data stream, file or a response.
 The ‘decisions’ can be from a broad spectrum of vertical and horizontal applications:
 - Is it a fraud?
 - Should a loan be granted?
 - Next Best Offer